AlexanderJCS/ExoSpotter/docs/lightcurve_struct.md

 # Lightcurve constructor

-Understanding how the lightcurve constructor is not essential for using this library, but it is essentiatl for modifying source code.
+Understanding how the lightcurve constructor is not essential for using this library, but it is important when modifying source code.

 ## Non-empty constructor